CGCL-codes/Minix-Container-Support/README.md

 }

 ```
-- The above process is in the same space with it creator.
+- The above process is in the same space with its creator.
 To create a process in a different hostname space, we should use param `CLONE_NEWUTS`.
 ```
 int child_pid = clone(child_main, child_stack + STACK_SIZE, CLONE_NEWUTS | SIGCHLD, NULL);
 ```